I believe knockout roses are overrated. There, I said it! I may be in the minority, but hear me out.

-Let me begin by stating right away that while I am not a fan, I can appreciate why people may be drawn to the Knockout rose.
+Let me begin by stating right away that, while I am not a fan, I can appreciate why people may be drawn to the Knockout rose.
 Poking around the internet on gardening forums and blogs, the majority of gardeners overwhelmingly give Knockout roses a big thumbs up, so I’m well aware I am in the minority.
 Please don’t hate me!
-This is my experience and opinion with three knockout rose bushes that I have been growing for the past six or seven years—okay, now just two bushes because I killed one (on purpose).
-I will also lay out some reasons why I believe the Knockout rose is over-rated.
+This is my experience with three Knockout rose bushes that I have been growing for the past six or seven years—okay, now just two bushes because I killed one (on purpose).
+I will also lay out some reasons why I am of the opinion that the Knockout rose is overrated.

 Jumping on the Knockout Bandwagon

-- No Pruning Required – Okay, in what world do other gardener’s live that they don’t have to whack this thing down with hedge clippers every year?
-Then there is the disposal of gangly thorny branches.
-Is it because I live a mere 8 miles from a nuclear power plant that my Knockout roses approach near gargantuan size?
-3x4 compact my Aunt Milly.
-Mine have topped out at 5 feet easily and just a wide.
 Remember the neighbors across the street?
 The ones with two bushes greeting visitors at the front door?
-Well the new neighbors who moved in hired someone to dig them up and haul them away.
+Well, the new neighbors who moved in hired someone to dig them up and haul them away.
 The sheer size forced one to turn sideways to fit in between without getting torn to shreds by thorns.
 Sure, they can take a hard pruning, but these babies grow fast!

-- Self-Cleaning – True.
-You do not need to dead-head.
+True.
+You do not need to deadhead.
 What they don’t tell you, though, is that while the Knockout rose starts the summer off with a big bang, the blossoms will then disappear for several months only to bloom again in the fall.
-In fact, during that “dormancy” period of August and September, I find the shrub rather shabby and well, downright ugly.
+In fact, during that “dormancy” period of August and September, I find the shrub rather shabby and, well, downright ugly.

 Speaking of ho-hum, are the blossoms themselves really all that beautiful?
 From a distance, I concede the colors can be striking, but if it isn't knocking my socks off up close and personal, I don't want it in my garden.